Benue Govt. set to implement school feeding scheme - Nigeria Today

 Benue Govt. set to implement school feeding scheme

 The Benue Government says it is set to implement the school feeding scheme of the Social Investments Progamme, an initiative of the Federal Government.
-The Senior Special Assistant to the Governor on Social Investments, Mr Terhide Utaan, made the disclosure while speaking with the News Agency of Nigeria (NAN), in Makurdi on Wednesday.
-According to…
+The Senior Special Assistant to the Governor on Social Investments, Terhide Utaan, made the disclosure while speaking with the News Agency of Nigeria (NAN), in Makurdi on Wednesday.
+According to Utaan,…

-The post Benue Govt. set to implement school feeding scheme appeared first on The Herald Nigeria.
+The post Benue Govt. set to implement school feeding scheme appeared first on BusinessDay : News you can trust.

 Do you something awesome to share with the world?
 Click here to share